Loading…

 If anyone is selling you the following at under-10-staff, push back hard:

 These solve problems you don't have yet.
 The right move is the boring one: pick one premium chat tool, give everyone a seat, and put the saved budget into properly designing two or three high-impact workflows.
+If you're funding everything from revenue, the spending discipline we describe for bootstrapped companies applies doubly here.

 What a well-equipped under-10-staff business runs in 2026: